lao8n/system_design/design_for/data/low_latency/tool/redis.md

 * Redis cluster can be used to partition data across multiple nodes
 * CP (CAP) if network partition.
 Replication is in memory, have tunable consistency.
 * Redis sorted sets are atomic and have unique values in order
+* Sorted sets are implemented with skip lists which are layered linked lists that allow for fast search and quick removal and deletion.
+Hash table mapping each element to it score.

 **Architecture**